-CSO's can work up to 20 Hours while school is in session and up to 40 hours during school breaks and over the summer.
+CSO's can work up to 20 Hours while school is in session and up to 40 hours during school breaks and over the summer depending on department need.

 You can pick up an application at the Police Station located at 425 La Moree Road or click on the link on the right.
-For further information please contact the Program Supervisors at (760) 750-4567 or you can email them at:
+For further information please contact the Program Supervisor, Officer Matthew Curran at (760) 750-4582 or you can email at:

 Final appointment to the position of Community Service Officer will be contingent upon passing the Background Investigation.